Think that speeding up your website isn’t important?

 If you have any blocking script resources, you’ll see them under “Optimization Suggestions.”

-If you’re already using a plugin like WP Rocket or W3 Total Cache, this should not be an issue.
+If you’re already using a plugin like WP Rocket, this should not be an issue.
 If you still have render-blocking issues, double-check your plugin settings or follow Google’s recommendations for optimizing CSS delivery.

 15. Prioritize above-the-fold content (lazy loading)

 Having just recommended that you use only one CSS stylesheet and no inline CSS, there is one caveat you need to consider.

 You can improve user experience by having your above the fold (top of the page) section load faster — even if the rest of the page takes a few seconds to load.

 This is called lazy loading and is particularly helpful for pages with lots of content below the fold.